Section J - Students

 Liaison for Homeless Students

-The Director of School Community Services is the District’s designated Liaison for Homeless Students.
+The Director of Family and Community Engagement is the District’s designated Liaison for Homeless Students.

 The Liaison for Homeless Students shall ensure that: